 She works alongside Louisa + Lucy creating your design your own garments + our ready to wear collections.
 Alice also helps with the fit testing of our extended sizes.

-Cress did a 3 month marketing internship with us in 2018 as part of her degree, then rejoined our team as a Marketing Assistant in 2019.
+Daryna did a 6 month traineeship with us in 2019, then rejoined our team as a Studio Assistant in 2020.

-Lucy is the newest member of our team!
-She’s an awesome seamstress who works alongside Louisa + Alice creating your design your own garments and ready to wear collections.
+Lucy joined us in December 2019.
+She’s an awesome seamstress who works alongside Louisa, Alice, Camilla + Daryna creating your design your own garments and ready to wear collections.

 She also helps me (Cecily) with pattern tracing + cutting garments so they’re ready to sew.